Isaac-Andradee/url-shortener/shortener-service/src/main/resources/static/README.md

-# Encurtador de URL
+# URL Shortener

-Um aplicativo front-end de encurtamento de URLs que se comunica com uma API Nginx para gerar links curtos.
+A front-end URL shortening application that communicates with an Nginx API to generate short links.

-## Estrutura do Projeto
+## Project Structure

-O projeto foi organizado seguindo os princípios SOLID, com cada componente tendo uma única responsabilidade:
+The project was organized following SOLID principles, with each component having a single responsibility:

-- **config.js**: Contém as configurações da aplicação, como URLs da API e endpoints
+- **config.js**: Contains application configurations, such as API URLs and endpoints
-- **ui-elements.js**: Gerencia os elementos da interface do usuário (DOM)
+- **ui-elements.js**: Manages user interface elements (DOM)
-- **ui-service.js**: Serviço para manipulação da interface do usuário
+- **ui-service.js**: Service for manipulating the user interface
-- **api-service.js**: Serviço para comunicação com a API
+- **api-service.js**: Service for communicating with the API
-- **url-validator.js**: Serviço para validação de URLs
+- **url-validator.js**: Service for validating URLs
-- **app.js**: Lógica principal da aplicação
+- **app.js**: Main application logic
-- **index.js**: Arquivo principal responsável por inicializar a aplicação
+- **index.js**: Main file responsible for initializing the application

-## Como Usar
+## How to Use

-1. Abra o arquivo `index.html` no navegador
+1. Open the `index.html` file in the browser
-2. Insira a URL longa que deseja encurtar
+2. Enter the long URL you want to shorten
-3. Opcionalmente, forneça um alias personalizado
+3. Optionally, provide a custom alias
-4. Clique em "Encurtar" para gerar a URL curta
+4. Click "Shorten" to generate the short URL

-## Requisitos
+## Requirements

-- A API Nginx deve estar em execução no endereço configurado em `config.js`
+- The Nginx API must be running at the address configured in `config.js`
-- Navegador web moderno com suporte a JavaScript ES6
+- Modern web browser with JavaScript ES6 support